regnans/kim_test/README.md

 # kim_test
-A test repo for the ADC course on Februray 27 2024
+A test repo for the ADC course on February 27 2024

 ## Purpose

-- Create a remote respository on GitHub
+- Create a remote repository on GitHub
 - Practice git workflow

 ## Creator